AutoJenny/blog/README.md

 - Output Field is no longer required in the LLM Action UI or API.
 The database schema is unchanged, but the UI and endpoints now work without this field.
 - prompt_text is now always auto-generated from prompt_json on prompt create/update, ensuring all modular prompts are compatible with LLM actions.
 - The modular LLM workflow panel now always persists and restores selected input/output fields, even if not mapped to the current substage, by adding an 'Other: [field]' option for cross-stage persistence.
+- The workflow panel now prevents running LLM actions with empty input fields, and the backend error message now specifies which field is missing.
 - The /db/ UI post table is now ordered by most recently updated and supports pagination with Previous/Next buttons.